Fort Senneville: The site today

-The site remains private property.
-The 10 acre area today is important part to Montreal's cultural and natural heritage for several reasons.
+The site is on private property and therefore inaccessible.
+The 10 acre area is important part to Montreal's cultural and natural heritage for several reasons.

 In November 2003, Quebec recognized its historical significance by classifying it a "Site historique".
 The Ministry of Culture and Communications has commissioned studies on the historical ownership of the fort, and funded archaeological research and repairs to consolidate the structure of the ruins, recognizing "the exceptional historic and prehistoric archaeological potential of the ruin and its surroundings".

 The site's value today includes its ecological and environmental significance, and its shoreline, which is in a semi-natural state, is part of the habitat for the rare map turtle.
 It is situated between the Lake of Two Mountains and the Senneville Forest ecoterritory, as described in Montreal's Natural Spaces Policy.
 Therefore, it could be considered part of the wildlife corridor (lien faunique) between the lake and the forest.